Dorset Council News magazine

-The magazine will be published three times a year.
-The first issue, published in June 2019, will be delivered to all households.
-Dorset Council News will also be available in all Dorset libraries and on audio tape/CD on request.
+The magazine is published three times a year, in March, June and November, and is delivered to all households.
+Dorset Council News is also be available in all Dorset libraries and on audio tape/CD on request.

 If you have any comments or questions about the magazine please contact the communications team at email@example.com 01305 858233.

 A recording of the summarised magazine content is available to listen to here.

 Transcript of the recording of issue one of the magazine

 - Staying safe

 - Northern area news

 - Southern area news

 - Western area news